kevlo-cyber/third-party-risk-management/README.md

 - Vendor: "But our tool is easier for us"
 - Us: "We're providing you enterprise-grade security tools at no cost.
 This protects both of us."

 **The Security Maturity Message:** Organizations that have built robust security infrastructure earn the right to demand vendors meet those standards.
-We're not asking vendors to figure it out alone—we're providing the tools.
+We're not asking vendors to figure it out alone; we're providing the tools.

 **💡 What I've Learned:** This is where organizational security investment pays dividends.
 Strong internal controls create leverage for strong vendor controls.